doxeylab/learn-genomics-in-linux/task4/README.md

 ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) Q4) Describe the synteny patterns that you are observing.
 (2 marks)

-## Multiple genome alignment with MAUVE -- Bonus (+1)
+## Multiple genome alignment with Mauve -- Bonus (+1)

 This is for bonus marks.

 Want to try aligning/comparing more than two genomes?

-* Download/install [mauve](http://darlinglab.org/mauve/download.html) to your local machine
+* Download/install [Mauve](http://darlinglab.org/mauve/download.html) to your local machine.

-* Select three or more genomes of interest
+* Select three or more genomes of interest.

-* Open the sequences in `Mauve` and align them
+* Open the sequences in `Mauve` and align them.

-* Visualize the multiple alignment
+* Visualize the multiple alignment.

 ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) Bonus) Paste a screenshot of your result.